 • MicroUSB connection

-The Kodak PixPro FZ45 is one of the cheapest compact cameras available from a main brand!
+The Kodak PixPro FZ45 is one of the cheapest compact cameras available from a mainstream brand!
 It may surprise you to see that Kodak are still making digital cameras, but it’s actually made under licence by another company.
-This doesn’t really matter too much except for the fact that you actually get a reasonably good camera, particularly for the low price of under $100 / £100.
+This doesn’t really matter too much – the salient point is that you actually get a reasonably good camera, especially when you consider the price tag.
+In the US, it currently retails for $119 (up from the original price of $99 due to tariffs), and in the UK it’s going for £94.

 The camera is very easy to use, fits in your pocket, and takes AA batteries.
 When I used this camera, I was particularly impressed by the built-in flash, which helped with low-light shooting, as well as the battery life which seemed to last for ages when using the provided alkaline batteries.